captuspario/therapair-landing/email-ai-prompt.md

 - Concise and to the point (80-120 words max)
 - Natural, human voice
 - Not overly enthusiastic
-- Don't over-analyze what they shared
+- Don't over-analyse what they shared

 STRUCTURE:
 - Paragraph 1: Simple thank you + brief acknowledgment of what they mentioned